andrew/ultimate-awesome/README.md

 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
-- [awesome-vibe-coding](https://github.com/techiediaries/awesome-vibe-coding) - A curated list of vibe coding assistants, IDEs, tools and references for learning how to efficently collaborate with AI to write code.
-Best practices of prompt enginnering for developers.
-AI-powered tools for coding and UX/UI design.
-Our focus is on tools that allow for generating code or designs using natural language prompts.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [awesome-game-file-format-reversing](https://github.com/velocityra/awesome-game-file-format-reversing) - Collection of docs/tools/resources for reverse engineering and working with video game file formats.
 - [awesome-co-saliency-detection](https://github.com/visionxiang/awesome-co-saliency-detection) - A curated collection of co-saliency detection, including co-salient object detection, which will be kept updated.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes.
 - [Awesome_Few_Shot_Learning](https://github.com/wutong8023/Awesome_Few_Shot_Learning) - Advances of few-shot learning,  especially for NLP applications.
-- [awesome-vibe-coding-resources](https://github.com/acvnace/awesome-vibe-coding-resources) - A curated list of awesome resources for vibe coding.
 - [awesome-protein-analysis-on-aws](https://github.com/aws-samples/awesome-protein-analysis-on-aws) - A curated list of resources for protein analysis on AWS.
 - [awesome-confidential-computing](https://github.com/bpradipt/awesome-confidential-computing) - Collection of resources on Confidential Computing.
 - [programming-awesome-list](https://github.com/BredaUniversityGames/programming-awesome-list) - A curated list of useful tools, libraries, resources all around the topic of game development / game programming for the Games course at Breda University of Applied Sciences.